liuniands/MaoYikai_weekly_reports/README.md

 ## Week 3

-1. Learning hours: About 15 hours.
+1. Learning hours: About 10 hours.

 2. Learning progress: Know more about the 5th Generation Mobile Communication Technology and linux network programming.

-3. Your implementation of the tasks you have done this week:
+3. Your implementation of the tasks you have done this week: 5G

 4. Unsolved problems: Probably no question at the moment.

+5. Plan for the next week: Prepare for the reply and interview.